oframe/ogl/README.md

 [Examples](https://oframe.github.io/ogl/examples)

-In order to test the completeness of the framework, below is a wish-list that covers most commonly-used 3D techniques.
+In order to test the completeness of the library, below is a wish-list that covers most commonly-used 3D techniques, and some more advanced uses too.

-It is an opinionated, comprehensive list of examples for any fully-fledged WebGL framework.

-Inspired by the effectiveness of ThreeJS' examples, they will serve as reference for how to achieve a wide range of techniques.
+Inspired by the effectiveness of ThreeJS' examples, they will hopefully serve as reference for how to use the library, and to achieve a wide range of techniques.

-For more advanced techniques, extra classes will be developed and contained within the 'Extras' folder of the framework.
+For more advanced techniques, extra classes will be developed and contained within the `Extras` folder of the library.

 ### Geometry
  - [x] Triangle Screen Shader